Fudan-iGEM/2024-wiki/src/hardware.md

 ### Multi-Application Scenarios

-Our aCNT composite fibers can be used in multiple scenarios. **In industrial environments**, our complete composite fiber-engineered bacteria mesh can be placed inside the wastewater treatment device.
+Our aCNT composite fibers can be used in multiple scenarios.
+In industrial environments, our complete composite fiber-engineered bacteria mesh can be placed inside the wastewater treatment device.
 Engineered bacteria on the fiber absorb and reduce nickel ions as the wastewater flows through the fiber mesh.

 In natural water bodies, we can weave the fiber into nets similar to fishing nets.
 Once secured to the banks of rivers or wooden poles in the water, [the fiber nets can naturally hang into the water](#fig8) and achieve purification.